 While she might not want to hang out for more than 20 minutes, your New Mama friend does crave a sense of normalcy—aka time with you.

-Listen, I know this sounds weird but New Mama goes into hyper-drive of all that could go wrong in her baby’s world.
-I once got angry while on a walking on a sidewalk next to a busy street because the street no guard rails—because what if a stroller got loose and rolled into oncoming traffic?!
+Listen, I know this sounds weird but New Mama goes into hyper-drive of all that could go wrong in her baby's world.
+I once got angry while on walking on a sidewalk next to a busy street because the street had no guard rails—because what if a stroller got loose and rolled into oncoming traffic?!

 Not only that, but New Mama is hyper-aware of every sound or movement the baby makes that isn't normal.
-She has her baby’s doctor on speed-dial to double check anything and everything that seems odd.
+She has her baby's doctor on speed-dial to double-check anything and everything that seems odd.

 So save your crazy, death-defying, did-you-hear-about-this stories for another time.
 She doesn't want to hear it.

 At the end of the day, I encourage you to enter into her life in whatever way you can.